demirantay/notebook/compsci/web-frontend/react/README.md

   ```js
   const element = <Welcome name="Sara" />;
   ```

+  Note: you can also define components with `class`es check the documentation for more info.
+I am not going to note it since I like functions syntax more.

 - **Note - Always start component names with a capital letter:** React treats components starting with lowercase letters as DOM tags.
 For example, <div /> represents an HTML div tag, but <Welcome /> represents a component and requires Welcome to be in scope.